zPugMan/zPugMan.github.io/_posts/2023-10-12-post-monitor-data-pipelines-with-jupyter.md

 ## Plotly Gantt
 My first exposure to Gantt charts was limited to waterfall project methodologies.
 In this use case, I'm able to draw a graphical representation to quickly inform me of:
 * missed data pipeline runs
-* anomalies in typical run times
+* anomalies in typical run times as runtimes are depicted by width

 Below is an example of this in practice: